 Illinois-Wisconsin Health System Partners with Medicom Health to Lower Patient Prescription Costs

+New Electronic Medical Record Add-On Automates the Delivery of Rx Discounts at Enterprise Scale

-MINNEAPOLIS, June 30, 2020 /PRNewswire/ -- Medicom Health is pleased to announce that Mercyhealth has chosen to deploy their Rx Savings Assistant® solution across the health system as part of the provider's ongoing commitment to improving medication adherence and reducing patient readmissions.
+Minneapolis, MN, July 01, 2020 --(PR.com)-- Medicom Health is pleased to announce that Mercyhealth has chosen to deploy their Rx Savings Assistant® solution across the health system as part of the provider’s ongoing commitment to improving medication adherence and reducing patient readmissions.

 Mercyhealth is a regional health system with seven hospitals and 85 primary and specialty care locations throughout 50 northern Illinois and southern Wisconsin communities.
 As an integrated health care provider, they provide exceptional, coordinated health care that spans four core service divisions: hospital-based services, clinic-based services, post-acute care and retail services, and a wholly owned insurance company.